-Former President of the Nuevo León State Chamber of the Transformation Industry (CAINTRA) and of the Business Economic Council of the Private Sector (CEESP).
+He is the former President of the Nuevo León State Chamber of the Transformation Industry (CAINTRA) and of the Business Economic Council of the Private Sector (CEESP).

 Carlos A. Pérez-Dávila

 Mr. Carlos A. Pérez-Dávila is a Senior Managing Director at Quadrant Capital Advisors, Inc. in New York City.
 Mr. Pérez-Dávila is a Member of the Board of Bavaria S.A in Colombia.
 He is also a Member of the Board of Valorem, a company which manages a diverse portfolio of industrial & media assets in Latin America.
 Mr. Pérez-Dávila is also a Member of the Board of Central European Petroleum.
 Mr. Pérez-Dávila is also a director of Caracol TV, Colombia's leading broadcaster, El Espectador, a leading Colombian Daily, and Cine Colombia, Colombia's leading film distribution and movie theater company.
-Mr. Pérez-Dávila was a member of the Board of Directors of SABMiller Plc.
+Mr. Pérez-Dávila was previously a member of the Board of Directors of SABMiller Plc.

 Dr. Viejo is the founder and Chairman of Trefilia Capital, a Family Office launched in 2013.
 Trefilia has a portfolio of both direct investments and investments in VC and P/E funds.
-Sectorial interests include, but is not limited to, Consumer Products, Financial Institutions and Hospitality.
+Sectorial interests include, but are not limited to, Consumer Products, Financial Institutions and Hospitality.

 Since 2007, Dr. Viejo has been a Member of the Board of Arca Continental, Coca Cola’s third-largest bottling franchise worldwide.
-He is also the Technical Secretary of Consejo Nuevo León, an advisory council to the Governor of the State of Nuevo León in charge, by constitutional mandate, of the state´s long term strategic planning.
-Dr. Viejo was deeply involved in the Council’s design and creation.
+He is also the Technical Secretary of Consejo Nuevo León, an advisory council to the Governor of the State of Nuevo León in charge, by constitutional mandate, of the state´s long-term strategic planning.
+Dr. Viejo was deeply involved in the council’s design and creation.

-In the nonprofit / philanthropic sector he has focused his time to Higher Education, as such he is a member of the Board of Directors of Universidad de Monterrey (UDEM), he is a member of the Advisory Board in Mexico of Harvard’s David Rockefeller Center for Latin American Studies, he is a member of the Harvard Kennedy School Dean’s Council, and he is a member of the CID’s Global Development Council at Harvard University.
+In the nonprofit / philanthropic sector he has focused his time to higher education, as such he is a member of the Board of Directors of Universidad de Monterrey (UDEM), he is a member of the Advisory Board in Mexico of Harvard’s David Rockefeller Center for Latin American Studies, he is a member of the Harvard Kennedy School Dean’s Council, and he is a member of the CID’s Global Development Council at Harvard University.